laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Micro-Frontend Orchestrator)/Micro-Frontend Orchestrator/01-Webpack/02-Documentation/01-Guides/09-Authoring Libraries/authoringLibraries.md

 Means when consument starts downloading our _library_, its external dependencies will also be downloaded and now consumer can use both libraries: our custom library and the external library which our library is also using.

 Lets declare the _lodash_ as peer dependencies.
+This is sort of code splitting that we did in previous chapters.

 This can be done using the _externals_ configuration: